UNCLASSIFIED (U)

 (9) (U) If an interview is conducted, you should confirm the identity of the individual and that the person filing Form I-407 is in fact the LPR.
 During the interview, you should ensure that the action of Form I-407 being signed is voluntary and that the individual understands the implications of abandoning LPR status.
 The officer should ascertain that the individual did not make the decision to sign Form I-407 based on misinformation or incorrect advice;

-(10) (U) Before the Individual to Signs Form I-407, You Must Inform Them of the Following:
+(10) (U) Before the Individual to Signs Form I-407, Inform Them of the Following:

 (a) (U) To be represented at no expense to the U.S. Government by an attorney or accredited representative;